 Free public access databases are usually compiled and maintained by governmental organizations who determine content and access.
 What was a data set, and is now a database, used by researchers, NGOs, governmental agencies, mining consultants, investment portfolio managers and advisers, and even grass-roots organizations, has no natural governmental umbrella among any existing global organizations.
 It is too important to rely on what time can be given to it outside of other mainstream work, as has been the case to date.
 Incorporation as a non-profit allows a suitable structure for expanding and formalizing a broader stewardship for the database, as well as providing a structure through which others can help finance its basic needs and future development.

 We are already a non profit in Miane and are now in process of obtianing our Feaderal status as a 501C3.

 REBUILDING THE NARRATIVE

-The data is only meaningful to the extent that it accurately summarizes or presents key elements in narrative and captures/presents those data elements most closely associated with cause & consequence and with mitigation of harm.
-The story of every failure is the complete narrative which changes over time bringing new insights, new facts, new data.
-A principal goal is to rebuild narrative for all consequential failures expanding from engineering analysis only to the role (positive or negative) of law and policy, mine/global economics as well as a fuller description of consequence both human/community of origin and environmental.
+The data are only meaningful to the extent that they accurately summarize or present key elements in narrative, and captures or presents those data elements most closely associated with cause and consequence, and with mitigation of harm.
+The story of every failure is the complete narrative, which changes over time, bringing new insights, new facts, and new data.
+A principal goal is to rebuild narratives for all consequential failures, expanding from only engineering analysis to the role (positive or negative) of law and policy, and mine-specific and global economics, as well as to a fuller description of consequence, both human and community-of-origin, and environmental.

-We will publish the narratives one by one as they become available in a to be added section on narratives.
+We will publish the narratives one by one, as they become available, in a to-be-added section on narratives.